vinhbui107/To-Do-App/README.md

 Try it: https://vinhbui107.github.io/Todo-App/

-This app by following the Ayo tutorial.
+This app by following this tutorial.
 [Read more](https://freshman.tech/todo-list/)